FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/14-Conditional-Access/01-Overview/README.md

 - Require approved client application
 - Block access

-Policies may combine multiple Grant Controls to increase security.
+Multiple Grant Controls can be combined to increase security.

 ---